 In your recommendation, please indicate how you know the applicant and provide an evaluation of his/her work, maturity, sense of purpose, leadership potential, and how they could benefit from a Fellowship and Network like this over the future course of their career.
-We are looking for people who are committed to actively working for the common good and being a citizen leader.
+We are looking for people who are committed to actively working for the common good and being a citizen leader and who will stay engaged over a lifetime as a lifelong Fellow.
 We are particularly looking for mature students who can prioritize effectively, follow through with commitments and who would be excellent ambassadors of Brandeis and the Segal legacy of commitment to social justice and "getting things done."
 Please review the Segal Citizen Leadership Program Core Competencies below and comment on how the applicant has demonstrated their capacity or areas for growth.